When to File For Child Custody

 The exact cost of filing fees, process servers, etc. will vary depending on your state.
 In general, it can cost hundreds of dollars to file for child custody.
 If you are unable to afford the fees, the clerk’s office will usually have information about applying for fee waivers.

 In addition to the costs of filing for child custody, you may also have to pay for a mediator, child custody evaluator, expert witnesses, etc. You could potentially spend thousands of dollars plus the cost of a child custody lawyer.

 Family lawyers charge $3k - $5k just to get started on your case, and an additional $300 - $500 per hour on top of that.
 Needless to say, most people do not find it easy to budget for an attorney.

 Other than fee waivers, there is no easy way to decrease filing fees and court costs.
 However, there are ways to save money on your child custody lawyer.
 Listed below are a few methods to decrease the amount of money you spend on attorney fees.

-Don’t Make Mistakes: Mistakes like filing the wrong paperwork, missing deadlines, not following correct procedures can prove to be costly.
+- Don’t Make Mistakes: Mistakes like filing the wrong paperwork, missing deadlines, not following correct procedures can prove costly.

 Save Money With an Unbundled Lawyer Today

-If your case is a good fit to be unbundled, you can save thousands of dollars in upfront legal fees.
+If your case is a good fit to be unbundled, that can save you thousands of dollars in upfront legal fees.
 Fees for an unbundled attorney start as low as $500-$1500.
-If your case is more complex, our network of small law firms and independent unbundled attorneys also offer affordable full representation.
+If your case is more complex, our network of small law firms and independent unbundled attorneys also offers affordable full representation.